Dev-Pledge/AllMicroServicesDev/README.md

 https://github.com/Dev-Pledge/API

-* Just follow the READ ME for environment setups - use the examples given in the docker-compose.yml to create your .env- files...
+* Just follow the READ ME for environment setups - use the examples given in the docker-compose.yml to create your env files...

 https://github.com/Dev-Pledge/Cache